nstarke/nsa-midi/README.md

 I built this application to work with [https://lectronz.com/products/thensaselector](https://lectronz.com/products/thensaselector), which is a Eurorack module that converts network traffic to audio.

 ## Configuration
-On Linux Systems, you will need `alsa-utils` installed:
+On Linux Systems, you will need `alsa-utils` and `jq` installed:

 ```
-sudo apt install alsa-utils
+sudo apt install alsa-utils jq
 ```

 ## Arguments